javier-hui/angular-ConFusion/README.md

 - Be able to use Angular Material and Angular Flex-Layout for designing responsive Angular applications
 - Be able to use Observables and RxJS in the context of Angular applications

+### This is Course 1 of 5 in the "Full Stack Web and Multiplatform Mobile App Development" Specialization.
+Learn front-end and hybrid mobile development, with server-side support, for implementing a multi-platform solution.
+The first two courses in this Specialization cover front-end frameworks: Bootstrap 4 and Angular.
+You’ll also learn to create hybrid mobile applications, using the Ionic framework, Cordova and NativeScript.
+On the server side, you’ll learn to implement NoSQL databases using MongoDB, work within a Node.js environment and Express framework, and communicate to the client side through a RESTful API.
+Learners enrolling in this Specialization are expected to have prior working knowledge of HTML, CSS and JavaScript.
+Ideally learners should complete the courses in the specified sequence.
+It is strongly recommended that the Angular course be completed before proceeding with the Ionic and Cordova and/or the NativeScript course.

 # Angular instructions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.